 Confirmation of your Application to Enrol

-UC will send you an email or letter within five working days that includes your Confirmation of Application to Enrol letter which confirms the enrolment details that have collected from you.
+UC will send you an email or letter within five working days that includes your Conditional Offer of Place letter which confirms the enrolment details that have collected from you.

 As soon as you receive the letter you should check that the courses and site codes are correct.
-If they are not correct, you should email email@example.com with your student ID number to advise details of what needs to be corrected.
+If they are not correct, you can make changes through myUC, alternatively, you can email email@example.com with your student ID number to advise details of what needs to be corrected.

 Make changes to your Application to Enrol

-You can make changes to your qualification selection, course selection and contact details until you accept your Enrolment Offer.
-If you make changes after you have accepted your Enrolment Offer you will have to go through the approval process again.
+You can make changes to your qualification selection, course selection and contact details until you accept your Enrolment Agreement.
+If you make changes after you have accepted your Enrolment Agreement you will have to go through the approval process again.